Aaron-Chacko/Aaron-Chacko/README.md

 -  I’m interested in Learning and exploring.
 -  Currently learning React and Figma.
--  Looking to collaborate on DSA, React projects
+-  Looking to collaborate on DSA, React, Figma projects
 - 📫 How to reach me: aaronchacko05@gmail.com
 -  Fun fact: I enjoy making edits